lewagonlisbon/programming4everybody/README.md

 ![](https://github.com/lewagonlisbon/programming4everybody/raw/master/images/repl2.png)

-**N.B:** if the pull command doesn't work, it's probably because you edited some files you shouldn't touch 🛑 Check which ones under `Changed files or folders`, and if they don't belong to the `test` folder, make them look exactly as the ones on GitHub, then click `Pull` again.
+**N.B:** if the pull command doesn't work, it's probably because you edited some files you shouldn't touch 🛑 <br>
+Check which ones under `Changed files or folders`, and if they don't belong to the `test` folder, make them look exactly as the ones on GitHub, then click `Pull` again. <br>
+If doing this doesn't help either, you can just [come back to GitHub](https://github.com/lewagonlisbon/programming4everybody#REPL) and follow the instructions again to create a new fork ☝️

 ### Git and Ruby